labzero/bootleg/README.md

 ### Environments

-Bootleg has its own concept of environments, which is analogous to but different than `MIX_ENV`.
-Bootleg environments are used if you have multiple clusters that you deploy your code to, such as a QA or staging clutser, in addition to your `production` cluster.
-You main Bootleg config still goes in `config/deploy.exs`, and environment specific details goes in `config/deploy/your_bootleg_env.exs`.
+Bootleg has its own concept of environments, which is analogous to but different from `MIX_ENV`.
+Bootleg environments are used if you have multiple clusters that you deploy your code to, such as a QA or staging cluster, in addition to your `production` cluster.
+Your main Bootleg config still goes in `config/deploy.exs`, and environment specific details goes in `config/deploy/your_bootleg_env.exs`.
 The selected environment config file gets loaded immediately after `config/deploy.exs`.
 To invoke a Bootleg command with a specific environment, simply pass it as the first argument to any bootleg Mix command.